OCA/e-commerce/website_sale_partner_type/README.rst

 Website Sale Partner Type
 =========================

-This module adds partner type on checkout and set on cutomer and change checkout form value.
+This module adds drop-down selection, partner type on checkout.
+If user is a public user, selection is set to "Select Element", if user is authenticated, drop-down selection is set as follow:
+* 'company'  if partner have checked company
+* 'individual'  if partner is not a company

 Usage
 =====